nrepl/spec.nrepl.org/spec.md

 hundred lines of code.
 Unfortunately bencode is not particularly readable, so examples in this document will show messages in JSON.

 Every message sent by the client must have an `op` field, for operation.
-Every message except the first `clone` request should have a `session` field indicating which session it's part of.

 Every message sent by the client is a request.
 Requests can have one or more response messages associated with them.
 Because a request can